-If you're a beginner and have no idea what components you need for a custom gaming machine, this article is here to help and gives you a quick outline of the gaming computer parts you'll need to make up a new working system, as well as a look at the most common optional add-on parts.
+If you're brand new to DIY and wondering which components you need for a custom gaming PC build, here's a quick outline of the gaming computer parts you'll need to make up a new working system, as well as a look at the most common optional add-on parts.

 CPU / Processor

 The CPU (Central Processing Unit), also commonly known as the processor, is the brains of a computer.
 It performs all the calculations required by the software.